hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 		"Wed Apr 23 11:25:10 IST 2014 --- completed setup seed"

 6. To build the cloud, start by logging in to the seed VM.
-Run the following command from /root:
+Run the following command from `/root`:

 		ssh root@192.0.2.1

 	**Note**: It might take a few moments for the seed VM to become reachable.

-7. When prompted for host authentication, type `yes` to allow the ssh connection to proceed.
+7. When prompted for host authentication, type `yes` to allow the SSH connection to proceed.

 8. Copy the `env_vars` file to `/root`.
 You can use the `scp` to copy the file from seed VM host to the seed VM.